JPTheKnight/responsible-ai-datascience-ipParis.github.io/content/posts/Understanding_Visual_Feature_Reliance_through_the_Lens_of_Complexity.md

 ## 3.1.
 Relations with Redundancy{#redundancy}

 To explore the relationship between complexity and redundancy, the authors employed a redundancy measure based on **Centered Kernel Alignment (CKA)**.
 In their analysis, they compared the similarity between a feature $z$ and the network activations $f_n(X)$, both before and after masking parts of the activations.
+A **binary mask $m$** was applied to the activations, where $m \in \{0,1\}^{|A_\ell|}$ selects which neurons remain active (1) and which are deactivated (0).
 If masking neurons didn’t change the similarity much, it meant the feature was redundant, spread over many neurons.
 If the similarity dropped a lot, the feature was localized, relying on fewer neurons.
 The redundancy score was calculated as:

 $$
 \text{Redundancy} = \mathbb{E}_m \left[ \frac{CKA(f_n(X) \odot m, z)}{CKA(f_n(X), z)} \right]